 - if we are under any legal or regulatory duty to do so; and/or

 - to protect the rights, property or safety of STAMMA, its personnel, users, visitors or others.

 Some of our suppliers run their operations outside the European Economic Area ('EEA')/UK - this may include a country which may not be subject to the same data protection laws as companies based in the UK.
 In these circumstances, we will take steps to make sure they provide an adequate level of protection, and implement appropriate safeguards (e.g., data transfer agreements).
 For further information in relation to these safeguard, please contact us using the contact details below.

 RETENTION OF YOUR INFORMATION

-We retain personal data as long as it is necessary and relevant for BSA.
+We retain personal data as long as it is necessary and relevant for STAMMA.
 The criteria used to determine the retention periods include:

-- how long the personal data is needed to provide the services and operate BSA
+- how long the personal data is needed to provide the services and operate STAMMA

 - the type of personal data collected; and